bitmeal/tusp/README.md

 [NIX] $ npm run env
 [WIN] $ npm run win-env
 ```
 Environment is loaded from the *docker-compose* `.env`-file.
-On windows the provided script `win-exec-compose.env.cmd node app.js` is used to load the environment.
+On windows the provided script `win-exec-compose.env.cmd` is used to load the environment.

 If your environment is set, simply run:
 ```shell